 Each cloud service monitor counts as 3 interfaces for licensing purposes.

-If you can rapidly identify who is using your bandwidth through NetFlow, you can make sure that business-critical resources are used appropriately.
+If you can quickly identify who is using your bandwidth through NetFlow, you can make sure business-critical resources are being used appropriately.

-Our NetFlow capability permits an unlimited number of interfaces to be added to monitoring.
-This means you never lose visibility due to a license limitation.
+TotalView allows an unlimited number of interfaces to be added to NetFlow bandwidth monitoring, so you do not lose visibility because of a license limitation.

 TotalView supports NetFlow v5, NetFlow v9, IPFIX, sFlow, and jFlow.

-Digging through your network to try to find where something is connected shouldn't be a chore.
-With just one view, you can see what's connected to switch ports including CDP/LLDP information, MAC addresses, manufacturers, IP address, and DNS entries.
+Digging through your network to find where something is connected should not be a chore.
+With one view, TotalView shows what is connected to switch ports, including CDP/LLDP information, MAC addresses, manufacturers, IP addresses, and DNS entries.

-It's equally easy to search for a device and instantly discover where it's connected to the network.
+It is also easy to search for a device and instantly see where it is connected to the network.

 The days of manually updating network diagrams are over.